arshackerofficial/CSCI-120/README.md

-# CSCI 120 - Computer Science Class Repository
+# CSCI 120: Introduction to Computer Science and Programming I

 Welcome to the CSCI 120 repository!
 This repository serves as a recordkeeping space for all the code, lab exercises, and assignments completed during the Computer Science class.